On the foundations and applications of Lorentz-Finsler Geometry: Setting on cones, Lorentz-Finsler metrics and connections

 \subsubsection{The exponential map, local and global causality}

 Using geodesics, one can define the exponential map at a point $\exp_p$ for any semi-Finsler metric in a similar way as in the Riemannian case, and the existence of convex neighborhoods is ensured by a result of Whitehead \cite{Wh}.
 However, the lack of regularity at 0 of $F$ implies that the symbols $\gamma_{ij}^k(x,y)$ may not even be continuously extended to $y=0$ (indeed, $\exp_p$ is smooth at $0$ only in very particular cases, see \cite{AZ88}).
-Anyway, the exponential map $\exp$ is always\footnote{Even though this might be regarded as common knowledge, an explicit proof does not seem to have been published until H. Koehler's article \cite[Proposition~4.1]{Koe14}, where S.~Ivanov is cited as the author.} $C^{1,1}$ and, following R. Bryant\footnote{ See the link of {\em MathOverflow} (date 23/06/2025): \url{https://mathoverflow.net/questions/479094/how-badly-does-the-geodesic-exponential-map-fail-to-be-c2-on-finsler-manifold}.}, all the derivatives can be also bounded.
+Anyway, the exponential map $\exp$ is always\footnote{This is common knowledge at least since F.W.
+Warner \cite[Th.
+4.5]{Wa}, see also explicit H .~Koehler's \cite[Prop.~4.1]{Koe14}, where S.~Ivanov is cited as the author.} $C^{1,1}$ and, following R. Bryant\footnote{ See \cite[Th.
+4.5]{Wa} and \href{https://mathoverflow.net/questions/479094/how-badly-does-the-geodesic-exponential-map-fail-to-be-c2-on-finsler-manifold}{MathOverflow (10/02/2026)}.
+Expansions of the metric in normal coordinates using curvature can be found in \cite{Pfeifer}.}, all the derivatives can be also bounded.
 Indeed, there exists a smooth map $E:(-\epsilon,\epsilon)\times \Sigma_p\rightarrow \R^n$ such that

 and the curve

 is a smooth geodesic.
 Such estimates can be transmited to the Lorentz-Finsler case, see the proof of \cite[Lemma 6.6]{JMPS25}.